-Map reconstruction is a small change to the recovery code in jbd2.
-Stock ext4 resets the journal on a normal shutdown; finding a non-empty journal on mount is a sign of crash and triggers the recovery process.
-With ext4-zcj, the state of the journal represents the persistent image of jmap, therefore, ext4-zcj never resets the journal and always "recovers".
-In our prototype, ext4-zcj reconstructs the jmap by reading descriptor blocks from the transactions between the tail and head pointer of the journal, which takes 5-6 seconds when the space between the head and tail pointer is ≈ 1 GiB.
+finding a non-empty journal on mount is a sign of crash and triggers the recovery process.
+With ext4-lazy, the state of the journal represents the persistent image of jmap, therefore, ext4-lazy never resets the journal and always "recovers".
+In our prototype, ext4-lazy reconstructs the jmap by reading descriptor blocks from the transactions between the tail and head pointer of the journal, which takes 5-6 seconds when the space between the head and tail pointer is ≈ 1 GiB.